bdowdell/flask_pyseistuned/README.md

 The original version, PySeisTuned<sup>1.0</sup>, is a Python / PyQT5 GUI application that runs locally in a desktop environment.
 The new version, PySeisTuned<sup>2.0</sup>, is a web app that makes it even easier for users to explore seismic tuning from the comfort of the world-wide-web!

+## Citing PySeisTuned<sup>2.0</sup>
+If you use PySeisTuned<sup>2.0</sup> as part of a publication, please include a citation in the references section:

+Dowdell, B.L., 2020, PySeisTuned2.0, [https://www.pyseistuned.com/](https://www.pyseistuned.com/), accessed MM DD, YYYY.

+Publications which use PySeisTuned<sup>2.0</sup> will be featured on the page.

 ## Getting started
 If you want to run PySeisTuned<sup>2.0</sup> locally, there are a few things you need to do first.
 I'll walk you through the steps now!